EpistasisLab/regens/README.md

 0	0
 1	0	0
 ```
-For each SNP ID, `SNP_phenotype_map.txt` specifies whether the SNP's effect is regular, recessive, dominant, heterozygous_only, or homozygous_only.
+For each SNP ID, `input_files/SNP_phenotype_map.txt` specifies whether the SNP's effect is regular, recessive, dominant, heterozygous_only, or homozygous_only.
-In context to an epistatic interaction, first the map functions are applied to their respective SNPs, and then the resulting mapped SNP values are multiplied together as specified by `causal_SNP_IDs.txt`.
+In context to an epistatic interaction, first the map functions are applied to their respective SNPs, and then the resulting mapped SNP values are multiplied together as specified by `input_files/causal_SNP_IDs.txt`.

 ```
 regular
-regular	recessive
+dominant	regular
 homozygous_only	regular	regular
 ```
 ## Repository structure